Sustainable Development Goals

 Goal 8: Decent Work and Economic Growth

 For the Schaeffler Group respect for human rights is an indispensable part of corporate responsibility.
 The company rejects any form of human rights violations such as child and forced labour or discrimination based on racial/ethnic origin, colour, or gender.
-Respect for human rights is part of the group-wide Code of Conduct and our Supplier Code of Conduct.
+Respect for human rights is part of the group-wide and our Supplier Code of Conduct.
 The Schaeffler Group conducted a human rights risk assessment with a focus on its own company in the year under review.
 The company has also published a policy to prevent human trafficking.

 Read more